SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 …
 ```

-The assigned IP address will be automatically applied, when you’re initially booting your Raspberry Pi.
+The assigned IP address will be automatically applied when you’re initially booting your Raspberry Pi.

-To flash your OS to SD card, you need to know where your card is mounted.
+To flash your OS to an SD card, you need to know where your card is mounted.

 ```bash
 sudo fdisk -l